crisecheverria/codequest/README.md

 # CodeQuest CLI

 A command-line tool for practicing coding challenges locally.
-Write solutions in Go, JavaScript, or TypeScript and test them against the same test cases used in the online platform.
+Write solutions in Go, JavaScript, TypeScript, or Python and test them against the same test cases used in the online platform.

 ## Features

-- **Multi-language support**: Go, JavaScript, and TypeScript
+- **Multi-language support**: Go, JavaScript, TypeScript, and Python
-- **Local testing**: Run tests without Docker - just needs Go and/or Node.js
+- **Local testing**: Run tests without Docker - just needs Go, Node.js, and/or Python
 - **Offline practice**: Download challenges and work on them locally
 - **Fast execution**: Native runtime execution for quick feedback
 - **Same test cases**: Uses identical test cases as the web platform